blackbunny07/PowerBI-Projects/Sales Performace Report/README.md

 - Identify product-specific issues through further segmentation of sales data.
 - Consider repositioning or promotions to revive declining product categories.

-# Clarifying Questions, Assumptions, Caveats, and Potential Risks
+# Clarifying Questions, Assumptions, and Potential Risks
 ### Quetions for Stakeholders Prior to Project Advancement
 - Are there any known external market factors (e.g., economic downturns, competitor movements) that could explain the decline?
 - Were there any internal business decisions (pricing changes, distribution shifts) that might have contributed to lower sales?